-Glyndŵr University will be using The All Wales Practice Assessment strategy (collectively designed by five Welsh Universities) for pre-registration Nursing programmes, which identifies the process by which student performance is measured against NMC Standards of proficiency for registered nurses (NMC 2018).
-Students are required to present the Practice Assessment Document to designated Practice Supervisors, Practice Assessors and Academic Assessors throughout their programme journey and ensure the document in its entirety is available at all times for assessment scrutiny.
-Practice Assessors in collaboration with Academic Assessors will review assessment documentation in order to confirm the students' proficiency through each part of the programme (end of year one, two and three).
+Glyndŵr University will be using The All Wales Practice Assessment strategy for pre-registration Nursing programmes, which identifies the process by which student performance is measured against NMC Standards of proficiency for registered nurses (NMC 2018).
+Students are required to present the PAD to designated Practice Supervisors, Practice Assessors and Academic Assessors throughout their programme journey and ensure the document in its entirety is available at all times for assessment scrutiny.
+Practice Assessors in collaboration with Academic Assessors will review assessment documentation in order to confirm the student's proficiency through each part of the programme (Part one as part of RPL process, part two by the final placement of part two and part three by the final placement of part three).
 Assessment decisions by Practice Assessors are informed by feedback sought and received from Practice Supervisors to be assured about their decision for assessment and progression.
 Practice Assessors are not simultaneously the Practice Supervisor and Academic Assessor for the same student.
 The Practice Supervisors, Practice Assessors and Academic Assessors will have received appropriate preparation for their roles as outlined in Realising professionalism: Standards for education and training Part 2: Standards for student supervision and assessment (NMC 2018).

-The Nursing and Midwifery Council Future nurse standards of proficiency for registered nurses and Annexes A and B are mapped within All Wales Practice Assessment Document.
+The Nursing and Midwifery Council Future nurse: standards of proficiency for registered nurses and Annexes A and B are mapped within All Wales Practice Assessment Document.
 The title of this document is the All Wales Practice Assessment Document and 'Ongoing record of the Achievement of Proficiencies for Registration'.
-This document will be utilised for the student's achievement in clinical practice (or where required in simulated environments if a particular learning opportunity is not available in clinical practice, rather than refer).
+This document will be utilised for the student's achievement in clinical practice (or where required in simulated environments if a particular learning opportunity is not available in practice learning, rather than refer).

-The Practice Assessment Document identifies where each element is assessed.
-Assessment is undertaken using a variety of different methods such as questioning, direct observation, feedback from others, especially service users and carers, documentary records and student self-reflection.
-Whilst the assessment of a student's achievement of proficiencies is undertaken throughout the programme and summatively assessed at each part of the programme (final module end of year one, two and three), some fall more naturally into student's early development, such as early programme emphasis on health promotion and preventing ill health.
+The PAD identifies where each element is assessed.
+Assessment is undertaken using a variety of different methods such as questioning, direct observation, and feedback from others, especially service users and carers, documentary records and student self-reflection.
+Whilst the assessment of a student's achievement of proficiencies is undertaken throughout the programme and summatively assessed by the end each part of the programme, some fall more naturally into the student's early development, such as early programme emphasis on health promotion and preventing ill health.
 Other proficiencies fall towards the latter part of the programme as students gain experience such as leadership and management role expectations.
 The learning philosophy and approach to overall assessment combines the advantages of continuous assessment together with assessments at specific points in time during the programme.
-In addition to an on-going, continuous assessment strategy, four in-point field specific assessments have been designed that focus on key milestones of achievement during the programme.
+In addition to an on-going, continuous assessment strategy, four field specific in-point assessments have been designed that focus on key milestones of achievement during the programme.

-- First in-point assessment: Assessing, planning, implementing and evaluating care (must be achieved by end of part one/progression point the focus is on demonstration of fundamental care skills, development of communication skills and the ability to begin to assess the needs of patient/clients) - Second in-point assessment: Medicines management (must be achieved by end of part two/progression point - to begin to develop underpinning knowledge and understanding of pharmacology). - Third in-point assessment: Facilitating Learning (must be achieved by end of part three of programme - to assist students to develop required knowledge, skills, values and behaviours when supervising and giving feedback to junior learners) - Final in-point assessment: Leading, managing and coordinating care (must be achieved by end of part three of programme during the final 12-week placement - is designed to assess whether the student is able to demonstrate these proficiencies at the entry point to the NMC register).
+- First in-point assessment: Assessing, planning, implementing and evaluating care (must be achieved prior to commencement of the programme as part of the recognised prior learning the focus is on demonstration of fundamental care skills, development of communication skills and the ability to begin to assess the needs of patient/clients): - Second in-point assessment: Medicines management (must be achieved by end of part two/progression point - to begin to develop underpinning knowledge and understanding of pharmacology); - Third in-point assessment: Facilitating Learning (must be achieved by end of part three of programme to assist students to develop required knowledge, skills, values and behaviours when supervising and giving feedback to junior learners); - Final in-point assessment: Leading, managing and coordinating care (must be achieved by end of part three of programme during the final 12-week placement is designed to assess whether the student is able to demonstrate these proficiencies at the entry point to the NMC register).